aduggin/csun2013-presentation/README.md

 Aria not as well supported as you would expected - and support not well documented

-There will be compromises -
+There will be compromises - no such thing as perfect accessibility

 ## Conclusion

 To make a website truly accessible buy-in is required from editorial, design and developer - and developer should implement sites/features using progressive enhancement

 # Notes